kahisfz/pfsense-speedtest-widget/README.md

-# Speedtest dashboard widget for pfSense
+# Speedtest dashboard widget for pfSense working with pfSense 2.7

 ## Install